TX-spatial/SciPy2020_Poster.github.io/README.md

 | Kc 130        |                   6 |
 | US Hwy 83     |                   6 |

-**Table-5 The details of linestrings assigned to Kc130 road in the Kimble County**
+**Table-5 The details of linestrings assigned to Kc 130 road in the Kimble County**
 |   index |      LINEARID |   Length (miles) |
 |--------:|--------------:|-----------------:|
 |     566 | 1103690726563 |       1.70988    |